Ihtishammehmood/Python/ML(Random Forest).md

 y = capped_df['pha']
 ``````

-In this case x varibes are the features and y variable is a label that need to be predicted which is PHA( Potentially Hazardous Asteroids).
+In this case x variables are the features and y variable is a label that need to be predicted which is PHA( Potentially Hazardous Asteroids).

 ## Random Forest

 ``````python
 from sklearn.ensemble import RandomForestClassifier